ElminD/DrawingApp/README.md

 # DrawingApp
-A Javascript website to draw!
+A Javascript website that lets people draw!